Bulldogs took a swing at tennis, stick with it - Mississippi's Best Community Newspaper

 Asia Robinson, Alexis Smith, and Tyrese Wilson joined the tennis team at Natchez High School for different reasons, but they have stuck with the sport through COVID.

-Robinson and Smith said they found their way onto the tennis court for Natchez High School because Tennis was different than any other sport they had ever played.
+Robinson and Smith said they found their way onto the tennis court for Natchez High School because tennis was different than any other sport they had ever played.
 Robinson is a senior, and she has played tennis since ninth grade, she said.
 Before then, she ran track, and she also is a cheerleader, she said.

 “It’s fun.
 It is a different type of sport,” Robinson said.
 “It is really out of the ordinary because you have to coordinate your hand and your feet motions.”